Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Thanks to [yancharkin](https://github.com/yancharkin/SpelunkyClassicHD) for the updated source build.

 ### SRB2 (Sonic Robo Blast 2) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Sonic Robo Blast 2 files are already included and ready to go.
-Just start SRB2 from Ports in the emulationstation menu. \
+Just start SRB2 from Ports in the emulationstation menu.
+To use mods and addons for SRB2, just add the relevant files to ports/SRB2/conf/.srb2/addons and load them using Add Ons menu item while in the game.  \
 Notes: Thanks to [Sonic Team Junior](https://github.com/STJr/SRB2) for creating this opensource fan game.
 Also thanks to romadu for the packaging for portmaster.

 ### SRB2Kart (Sonic Robo Blast 2 Kart) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Sonic Robo Blast 2 files are already included and ready to go.
-Just start Sonic Robo Blast 2 Kart from Ports in the emulationstation menu. \
+Just start Sonic Robo Blast 2 Kart from Ports in the emulationstation menu.
+To use mods and addons for SRB2, just add the relevant files to ports/srb2kart/.srb2kart and load them using Add Ons menu item while in the game.\
 Notes: Thanks to [Sonic Team Junior](https://github.com/STJr/Kart-Public) for creating this opensource fan game.
 Also thanks to romadu for the packaging for portmaster.

 ### Super Mario War (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))